magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 github_link: cloud/live/sens-data-over.md
 ---

-In `magento-cloud-configuration` release 101.4.1 on Magento Enterprise Cloud Edition 2.1.4, we provide the following improvements:
+In `magento-cloud-configuration` release 101.4.1 on Magento Enterprise Cloud Edition 2.1.4 and later, we provide the following improvements:

 *	Better way to [manage the configuration](#cloud-confman-over) so your integration, staging, and production systems stay in synchronization with each other more easily.